Skip to main content

 Eligibility for Special Needs Adoption Assistance

 First, the child must meet the criteria of a "special needs" orphan.
 Then the state determines they are eligible to receive special needs adoption assistance.
-Children are eligible for either state adoption assistance or Title IV-e assistance, not both.
+Children are eligible for either state adoption assistance or Title IV-e assistance.
+They cannot receive both.

 Some of the eligibility criteria for special needs adoption assistance include the following: